-Students taking Subject-based Banding / Out-of-Stream subjects benefit from greater curriculum exposure and will be sufficiently prepared for assessment at the higher level subject.
+Students taking More Demanding Level subjects benefit from greater curriculum exposure and will be sufficiently prepared for assessment at the higher level subject.
 Hence, in line with the national direction on enhancing student overall well-being and managing students' assessment load, minimizing test anxiety and while discouraging over-emphasis on academic results, the school will not be offering duplicate subjects for these students as it would not result in significant improvement in their learning outcomes.